 The Creamsicle Sailfin Lyretail Molly has white on the bottom and gold on the top causing it to resemble a creamsicle ice cream.
-It has large orange speckled fins and is peaceful and content to share the aquarium with others.
+It has large, orange-speckled fins and is peaceful and content to share the aquarium with others.
 This breed is great for beginners because it looks attractive and isn’t fussy about water temperature or pH.

-6. Dalmation Molly
+6. Dalmatian Molly

-7. Dalmation Lyretail Molly
+7. Dalmatian Lyretail Molly

 8. Gold Doubloon Molly

 The Gold Doubloon Molly features a bright yellow and black color scheme that’s sure to stand out in any tank.
 It has short fins but requires plenty of swimming space, so we recommend an aquarium larger than 30 gallons.
-It’s a hardy fish that does well in a range of temperatures and can grow to reach five inches.
+It’s a hardy fish that does well in a range of temperatures and can grow to reach 5 inches.

 9. Golden Sailfin Molly

 The Golden Sailfin Molly is a brightly colored fish that likes aquariums with hard water.
-As the name suggests, they are bright gold and are one of the larger mollies, capable of reaching 6 inches in length when fully grown.
+As the name suggests, they are bright gold and are one of the larger Mollies, capable of reaching 6 inches in length when fully grown.
 They are a hardy breed that’s tolerant of temperature changes but require a tank larger than 30 gallons to have enough room to swim freely.